 Possible Risks

 Privacy comes to mind: sharing your thoughts means leaving them totally exposed to those who can hack them.
-And in cases like this the verb "hack" can mean a lot of things.
+And in cases like this the verb "to hack" can really mean a lot of things.

 Controlling someone's thoughts can mean having the ability to kill him: mind reading has serious consequences.
-Fraudulently accessing a brain stimulator can mean controlling his mood, even aspects of his personality.
+Fraudulently accessing a brain stimulator can mean controlling your mood, even aspects of your personality.